canonical/ubuntu-boards-documentation/how-to/qemu-riscv.rst

    .. code-block:: text

-       gzip -d ubuntu-22.04.5-live-server-riscv64.img.gz
+       gzip -d ubuntu-24.04.2-live-server-riscv64.img.gz

 #.
-Create the disk image on which you will install Ubuntu; 16 GiB should be
+Create the disk image onto which you will install Ubuntu; 16 GiB should be
    enough

    .. code-block:: text